Biomedical Science Program Leading to a Master of Science Degree

 LECOM now offers a two-year, biomedical sciences curriculum that includes a more comprehensive learning opportunity for college students who want to pursue careers in medicine, pharmacy and other health and science related professions.

-The Biomedical Sciences program, leading to the Master of Science degree, is a graduate-level program intended for post baccalaureate students who wish to enhance their understanding of the biomedical sciences and improve their overall profile to gain admission to medical school, pharmacy school, a biomedical Ph.D. program or enter the biomedical science workplace (e.g. the pharmaceutical industry).
+The Biomedical Sciences program, leading to the Master of Science degree, is a graduate-level program intended for students who wish to enhance their understanding of the biomedical sciences and improve their overall profile to gain admission to medical, dental, or pharmacy school, a biomedical Ph.D. program or enter the biomedical science workplace (e.g. the pharmaceutical industry).
 Through coursework, research design and experience and a comprehensive thesis project, this program will produce a well-qualified graduate ready to incorporate the challenges of modern medicine into his or her field of work.
 Successful completion of all phases of the Biomedical Science program will lead to the awarding of a Master of Science degree by the Lake Erie College of Osteopathic Medicine (LECOM).

 The program is founded on the following goals and objectives:

 Goal I: Acquire the knowledge, skills and attitudes of the basic biomedical sciences necessary for a career in the health professions.

 1. Successfully complete a lecture-based curriculum in cell biology, biochemistry, microbiology, genetics, histology, physiology, anatomy, microbiology, virology, pharmacology and toxicology.